IMS-by-HK/IMS-Database/README.md

 These last two functions haven't been implemented into the front-end:*
 - PATCH: /users/:userID - update user by id - must be logged in as manager to update employee
-- DELETE: /users/:userID - delete user by id - must be logged in as manager to delete employee *Included in the backend so can be deleted if needed
+- DELETE: /users/:userID - delete user by id - must be logged in as manager to delete employee *Included in the backend so user can be deleted if needed

 See [Bruno file](/docs/Bruno/IMS/) for example